tsilifis/quinoa/README.md

-# QuINOA: Quadratures for Integration Numerics and Optimal Adaptivity
+# QuINoA: Quadratures with Informative Node Assimilation
 A Python module for Bayesian Quadrature